 Sarah and Con married on Sarah’s family farm (Greenfield Family Farm 02 4977 3076), the bride telling, “The venue was my family farm that my parents built.
 We lived in Sydney and would travel up every weekend from when I was three.
 It wouldn’t seem right if I didn’t get married there.
 They then decided to build an amazing outdoor venue to hold the 125 guests.
 They made it everything I had dreamt about.
 We had a ceiling of 5000 fairy lights and long tarsal tables that my father built leading up to the special day.
 It was breathtaking.
 The venue is now for hire and we would recommend it to anyone that wants a country fairy tale wedding.”

 Sarah remembers, ” I went to the flower markets on the Thursday before the big day and bought all the flowers for the bouquets, reception and ceremony.
 With an army of family and friends we put the fairy lights up and decorated the place with flowers, signs, and more flowers.”

 Guests were gifted handmade candles as wedding favors.

 D’Vine Group catered a sit down dinner for the reception.
 Sarah remembering, “D’vine catering amazing food and such an amazing team to work with.
 They did such an amazing job with the food and service! ”

 Of their first dance, Sarah remembers, “We didn’t practice at all and just went with it on the night.
 We both love Kings of Leon so we chose an acoustic version of “Use Somebody”.”

 Brad Smith at GMTMT Films captured Sarah and Con’s wedding on film!

-Congratulations on your marriage Kerryn and Peter!
+Congratulations Sarah and Con!
 Thank you for sharing your day with us!
-Thank you also to Samara Clifford for sharing today’s wedding and story!
+Thank you also to Nick Stewart at Skipping Stone Photography for sharing today’s wedding!